 - Modesty and humility: You do not seek the spotlight, preferring to let your accomplishments speak for themselves.
 You do not regard yourself as special and others recognize your humilty and modesty.

 - Prudence, caution and discretion: You are a careful person.
 You do not say or do things that you might later regret.

-- Self-regulation and self-control: You conciously regulate what you feel and what you do.
-You are a disciplined person, in control of your appetites and emotions, not visa versa.
+- Self-regulation and self-control: You consciously regulate what you feel and what you do.
+You are a disciplined person, in control of your appetites and emotions, not visa-versa.

-Transcendance: These virtues include strengths that create connections to the universe and give life meaning and purpose.
+Transcendence: These virtues include strengths that create connections to the universe and give life meaning and purpose.
 The acknowledge that something bigger and better is beyond humanity, not just after this existence, but here and now in our everyday lives.
-It is a perception of things outside of the ordinary; the awareness taht there is a higher purpose or a greater intelligence.
+It is a perception of things outside of the ordinary; the awareness that there is a higher purpose or a greater intelligence.

 - Appreciation of excellence and beauty: You notice and appreciate excellence and beauty and skilled performance in all domain of life; from nature and art, to mathmatics, to everyday experiences.

 - Gratitude: You are aware of the good things that happen to you, and you never take them for granted.
 You always take the time to express your thanks.

 - Hope, future-mindedness: You expect the best in the future, and you conciously work to achieve it.
 You believe that the future is something you can control.
 If things don't go your way this time, there is optimism about how it will all work out anyway.